-Here's my guide to visiting the Palazzo Vecchio, a must see site in Florence Italy.
+Here’s my guide to visiting the Palazzo Vecchio, a must visit attraction in Florence Italy.

 The palace dates from the 13th century.
 Like the Duomo, it was originally designed by famed Florentine architect Arnolfo di Cambio.
 With its crenellations and tower that points to the sky, Palazzo Vecchio is a symbol of Florence.